Guivari/reaction-timer/README.md

-Reaction timer!
+# Reaction timer!

 Very simple reaction time test.

 The average human has a reaction time of 250ms.
 Professional athletes range between 160ms-210ms.

 How quick are you?

-# modal-project

 ## Project setup
 ```